Skip to main content

 plan_courses

-Exports course information for students based on the mode parameter selected in the query.
+Exports course information for students based on the mode parameter.

-• mode: [Required] This parameter determines the type of courses to fetch.
-Acceptable values are either planned or unmatched.
+Required: This parameter determines the type of courses to fetch.
+Can be either planned or unmatched.

-• course_filter: [Optional] Acceptable values are either registered or planned.
-This parameter determines whether to include courses from official audit (registered) or from the planned audit (planned).
+Optional: Can be either registered or planned.
+It determines whether to include courses from official audit (registered) or from the planned courses (planned).
 Defaults to registered.

 Sample API URL: